Film: Deathstalker and the Warriors from Hell

 - Protagonist-Centered Morality: Deathstalker, natch.

 - Punch Clock Villain: The Warriors from Hell are surprisingly affable for undead soldiers controlled by an evil overlord.
+They even politely introduce themselves and invite Deathstalker to eat dinner with them, before informing him that they are under orders to kill him.

 - Recycled Soundtrack: This is yet another fantasy or sci-fi movie to recycle James Horner's score for Battle Beyond the Stars.